 Penalties for Minimum Wage Violations

-When you have been a victim of a minimum wage violation, you may be able to collect liquidated damages in addition to your lost wages.
+Victims of minimum wage violations may be able to collect liquidated damages in addition to their lost wages.
 This means that you can collect 100% of your unpaid wages and an additional sum of money.
-In some situations, the sum may equate to the unpaid wages meaning you may have $1,000 in unpaid wages and another $1,000 in damages.
+In some situations, the sum may equate to your unpaid wages.
+This means you may have $1,000 in unpaid wages and another $1,000 in damages.